-Sharon K. Collinge, Professor and Director, Environmental Studies Program, University of Colorado-Boulder
+Sharon K. Collinge, Professor, Environmental Studies Program, University of Colorado-Boulder

 Dr. Collinge’s interdisciplinary scholarship and teaching focus on human-environment interactions in urban and wild landscapes.
 Her research emphasizes the impacts of habitat loss, fragmentation, and restoration on the persistence of native species, communities, and ecosystems, and is particularly relevant to the interface between environmental science and policy regarding endangered species and habitat protection.
 Collinge’s 2009 book, Ecology of Fragmented Landscapes, synthesizes research on the ecological consequences of habitat loss and fragmentation and reviews ways in which science can inform ecological restoration, landscape architecture and planning, and biological conservation in urban and wild landscapes.
 Her current research focuses on the use of ecological theory to guide efforts to conserve and restore vernal pool ecosystems in California.
 At CU-Boulder, Dr. Collinge has taught courses in Conservation Biology, Food and the Environment, Disease Ecology, and Restoration Ecology.

-Dr. Collinge earned a doctorate in landscape ecology from Harvard University in 1995, and in 1998 she became an assistant professor of biology and environmental studies at the University of Colorado-Boulder.
+Dr. Collinge earned a doctorate in landscape ecology from Harvard University in 1995, and in 1996 she became an assistant professor of environmental design at the University of California-Davis.
+In 1998 she became an assistant professor of biology and environmental studies at the University of Colorado-Boulder and was promoted to professor in 2010.
 She was selected as a 2004 Aldo Leopold Leadership Fellow in recognition of her outstanding leadership ability and desire to communicate scientific issues beyond academic audiences, and was elected to serve as the Ecological Society of America’s Vice President for Public Affairs from 2011-2014.
 Sharon has shared her expertise in environmental issues as a lecturer on trips sponsored by the Harvard Museum of Natural History to Costa Rica, the United Kingdom, and China.

 For my dissertation I am broadly interested in plant community dynamics as they relate to restoration success.
 Specifically, I am looking at the role invasive species play in altering native plant communities in a restored vernal pool setting.
 I also spend my summers working for the Rocky Mountain Research Station in Fort Collins, CO as a seasonal botanist.